luchodelfuturo/yourImageWithFilterCPM35/README.md

 # 📱 iOS Image Editor with CPM35-like Filter

-A professional iOS image editing app that applies a CPM35-like film filter to photos, built with modern iOS development practices.

 ## 🎯 Features

 - **CPM35-like Film Filter**: Simulates classic film photography with warm tones, lifted blacks, and soft highlights
-- **MVVM Architecture**: Clean separation of concerns with Combine for reactive programming
-- **Core Image Pipeline**: High-performance GPU-accelerated image processing
-- **Modern UI**: Programmatic UI with smooth animations and responsive design
-- **Photo Integration**: Seamless photo selection using PHPicker
-- **Before/After Comparison**: Toggle between original and filtered images
-- **Save to Photos**: Export filtered images to the photo library

 ## 🏗️ Architecture

 ### MVVM + Combine